 💡 Employee Emergency Fund (EEF)

 The EEF offers you immediate financial assistance when you are facing unexpected challenges.
 At SCCCMH, we understand that emergencies can be overwhelming, and we are here to help.
-If you are a regular or temporary full-time or part-time employee with at least 180 days of service at SCCCMH, you can apply for a mini grant of up to $100.
+If you are a regular employee with at least 180 days of service at SCCCMH, you can apply for a mini grant of up to $100.

 The EEF is supported by generous donations from employees through the CMH Casual for a Cause initiative.
 Mini grants are available based on fund availability, and you do not have to repay any awarded assistance.
 Qualifying emergencies may include house fires, serious family illnesses, or funeral costs.